 When you think of skincare solutions, you likely envision topical products, supplements, or maybe even healthy whole foods.
 You probably don’t think of a daily mindfulness practice.

 Researchers continue to prove the whole-body health benefits of meditation.
-But when it comes to eczema, acne, and rosacea, can you really clear your mind to clear your skin?
+But when it comes to eczema and rosacea, can you really clear your mind to clear your skin?
 Maybe so.
-Research suggests that meditation and mindfulness can reduce stress and lower inflammatory markers in the body—two major factors that influence the development of eczema, acne, and rosacea.
+Research suggests that meditation and mindfulness can reduce stress and lower inflammatory markers in the body—two major factors that influence eczema, acne and rosacea.

 Ready to go?
 We have a FREE guided meditation for you to try.
 It’s designed to help you harness the benefits of meditation, no matter your skin condition.